Romalouz/Automation/README.md

 Note that no index page will be displayed !!

 Following route are implemented:

-  - /tv/sms
+For TV control:
-    Display a form to send sms to tv
+  - /tv/sms -> Display a form to send sms to tv
-  - /tv/power/(on|standby)
-    Send on or standby command to tv
+  - /tv/power/(on|standby) -> Send on or standby command to tv
-  - /tv/get_power
-    Display power status of tv
+  - /tv/get_power -> Display power status of tv

+For Receiver control:
+  - /receiver/radio/<freq> -> Set receiver on FM mode tuned on freq (freq = 10230 for 102.30)
+  - /receiver/power/(on|standby) -> Send on or standby command to receiver
+  - /receiver/volume/<vol> -> Set receiver volume to vol (15<vol<75)